chiwooi/go-swarm/README.md

 # Utils

-Use the `run_demo_loop` to test out your swarm!
+Use the `RunDemoLoop` to test out your swarm!
 This will run a REPL on your command line.
 Supports streaming.

 ```go
 import "github.com/chiwooi/go-swarm/repl"